-The APTD exam is 2-hours in duration with 115 multiple choice questions covering a subset of the knowledge and skill statements included in the ATD's Talent Development Capability Model.
-More detail on the exam can be found in the APTD Study Planning Guide.
+The APTD exam is a 2-hour knowledge exam with 125 multiple choice questions covering a subset of the knowledge and skill statements included in the ATD Talent Development Capability Model.

-CPTD candidates must pass the 3-hour CPTD exam that covers a subset of the knowledge and skills from the capability model focusing on skills application and decision-making for more experienced professionals.
+CPTD candidates must pass one exam that covers a subset of the knowledge and skills from the capability model focusing on skills application and decision-making for more experienced professionals.
 It includes a mix of multiple choice and case management style questions that test the candidates' abilities to apply knowledge on the job.
-More detail on the exam format can be found in the CPTD Study Planning Guide.
+Candidates will have three hours to complete the exam.
+More detail on the exam format can be found in the Study Planning Guide posted on the ATD website.